Laynsb/Laya-BatteryMonitor/README.md

 🚫 Modification of authorship, reverse engineering, or commercial distribution is strictly prohibited.

-See LICENSE for full t
+See LICENSE for full terms.
-erms.